-Often times I’ll see people reach behind themselves, lean back into their lumbar spine, and contort their body in what looks like an incredibly uncomfortable position.
+Often times we see people reach behind themselves, lean back into their lumbar spine, and contort their body in what looks like an incredibly uncomfortable position.

 ...No wonder why the Getup “hurts your back”!

-To help drive home the notion of hinging the hip back, I like to hit, or tap, my hip with my open hand.
+To help drive home the notion of hinging the hip back, hit or tap your hip with your open hand.

-This tap signals me to hinge back while simultaneously straightening my arm.
+The tap will signal you to hinge back while simultaneously extending your arm.

-The further I hinge, the closer my hand gets to the floor, until eventually I make contact with the floor and I’m back in my Three-Point Stance.
+The further you hinge, the closer your hand gets to the floor, until eventually you make contact with the floor and you're back in your Three-Point Stance.

-It’s easy to tell yourself, “Oh yeah hinge, the hip, I’ve got it”, then skip the “hit” portion and continue your old habits of “leaning back.”
+It’s easy to tell yourself, “Oh yeah hinge at the hip, I’ve got it”, then skip the “hit” portion and continue your old habits of “leaning back.”

 As with anything, in order to create a habit you need consistency, and in a sustainable manner.

-Make I habit to “hit the hip” and your Get Down will be as smooth as creamy peanut butter… YUM!
+Make it habit to “hit the hip” and your Get Down will be as smooth as creamy peanut butter...
+YUM!